Itai-Nelken/qemu2deb/README.md

 # qemu2deb-RPi
 Compiling/packaging/installing QEMU on the Raspberry Pi made easier than ever.
-### This script was only tested on a Raspberry Pi 4 4gb running RaspberryPiOS, the script should work on any Debian based OS though.
+### This script was only tested on a Raspberry Pi 4 4gb running RaspberryPiOS and a HP touchsmart 600 running Ubuntu 20.04.2 LTS 64bit (x64/amd64), the script should work on any Debian based distro though.

 ## Usage:
 <!--